9th Australian National Family Law Conference–

 of judges, to try to extend the scope of the law.
 In Fickling

-and Fickling (1996) FLC 92-664, the Full Court overturned a decision
+and Fickling (1996) FLC 92-664, the Full Court overturned a

-order, particularly maintenance orders from those that relate to property
+of a financial order, particularly maintenance orders from those

 Sometimes the distinction is not so